 The Cenozoic began about 65 million years ago with the end of the age of dinosaurs, which many scientists think was caused by a cosmic impact.
 Mammals survived to become the dominant land animals of today.

 Earth's atmosphere is roughly 78 percent nitrogen, 21 percent oxygen, with trace amounts of water, argon, carbon dioxide and other gases.
 Nowhere else in the solar system can one find an atmosphere loaded with free oxygen, which ultimately proved vital to one of the other unique features of Earth — us.

 Air surrounds Earth and becomes thinner farther from the surface.
-Roughly 100 miles (160 kilometers) above Earth, the air is so thin that satellites can zip through with little resistance.
-Still, traces of atmosphere can be found as high as 370 miles (600 kilometers) above the surface.
+Roughly 100 miles (160 km) above Earth, the air is so thin that satellites can zip through with little resistance.
+Still, traces of atmosphere can be found as high as 370 miles (600 km) above the surface.

 The lowest layer of the atmosphere is known as the troposphere, which is constantly in motion, causing the weather.
 Sunlight heats the planet's surface, causing warm air to rise.
 This air ultimately expands and cools as air pressure decreases, and because this cool air is denser than its surroundings, it then sinks, only to get warmed by the Earth once again.

 Above the troposphere, some 30 miles (48 km) above the Earth's surface, is the stratosphere.
 The still air of the stratosphere contains the ozone layer, which was created when ultraviolet light caused trios of oxygen atoms to bind together into ozone molecules.
 Ozone prevents most of the sun's harmful ultraviolet radiation from reaching Earth's surface.